SkyCity convention centre fire: what are the potential health effects?

 "But we've got very strong wind today – we are talking about gusts of 100km/h – so I'd expect it will disperse very quickly."

-WeatherWatch reported average winds speeds were already near gale force at SkyCity with gusts to 90 and 100km/h this morning expected around the CBD.
+WeatherWatch reported average winds speeds were already near gale force at SkyCity, with gusts to 90km/h and 100km/h this morning expected around the CBD.

 As SkyCity was also half way up the main hilly rise in Auckland, this made it even more exposed to peak wind gusts - meaning gusts on the roof may be even higher than forecast.